Four & More

-'Four' & More: Recorded Live in Concert is a live album by Miles Davis, recorded at the Philharmonic Hall of Lincoln Center, New York City, NY on February 12, 1964, but not released until 1966.
+'Four' & More: Recorded Live in Concert is a live album by Miles Davis.
+It was recorded at the Philharmonic Hall of Lincoln Center on February 12, 1964 and released two years later.
 Two albums were assembled from the concert recording: the up-tempo pieces were issued on this album, while My Funny Valentine consists of the slow and medium-tempo numbers.